itsmorais/itsmorais/README.md

 # Hi, I'm Michael!
 Software Developer 👋

-I'm a cross-platform software development student currently interning at Embraer.
+I'm a software developer currently working at Embraer.

 My passion lies in creating innovative solutions and improving my skills as a Fullstack Developer.